What Is a Digital Loyalty Card? Complete 2026 Guide

 What is a digital loyalty card?

-A digital loyalty card is a virtual version of a paper punch card that lives in your phone's wallet app (Apple Wallet or Google Wallet).
+A digital loyalty card is a virtual version of a paper punch card that lives on your customer's phone — either in a browser or in Apple Wallet / Google Wallet.
 Customers collect stamps by scanning a QR code, and the card updates automatically.
 No app download required.

 Is a digital loyalty card the same as a loyalty app?